The First Two Years

 Social Anthropology PhD candidates are also required to demonstrate competence in the language they will need to speak in the field.
 When it is impossible to learn a field language at Harvard, the candidate must make the arrangements necessary to do so elsewhere.
 The field language requirement is fulfilled when approved by the student's advisor.
 In special circumstances candidates may fulfill this requirement by taking a course in anthropological linguistics, or another appropriate field.
 The student's primary advisor will identify the specific language requirements appropriate for the student's dissertation research.

-During the first year, students must submit a plan indicating how they expect to fulfill the language requirements.
+During the first year, students must submit a plan to the Graduate Program Office indicating how they expect to fulfill the language requirements.
 In all cases, students are strongly encouraged to demonstrate competence in at least two languages other than their native language.

 - Incompletes are granted at the discretion of course instructors.
 However, first year graduate students are not permitted to receive a grade of Incomplete in any of their coursework, including courses taken in other departments.